department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 [View the featured content component](https://design.va.gov/components/featured-content).

-#### 4. Pre-requisite Content
+#### 4. Prerequisite content

-Content detailing pre-requisites should follow common scenarios on the page.
-Group pre-requisites logically by benefit type, and order benefit types from most common to less common.
+Content detailing prerequisites should follow common scenarios on the page.
+Group prerequisites logically by benefit type, and order benefit types from most common to less common.

 ![eligibility_prerequisites](https://user-images.githubusercontent.com/50150810/58469821-3a6ec380-8138-11e9-85bf-0bd2f6292aec.png)

-#### 5. How to Apply Heading and Primary Call to Action Button
+#### 5. How to apply heading and primary call to action button

 A brief heading should precede and call attention to the primary call to action button.
 This heading can be followed by an optional single sentence of text or phrase if necessary.